Gold’s Lack Of Volatility Proves Its Merit

 More than just its appearance, gold is sought after due to a plethora of functional uses.
 The metal is a key ingredient of high-end electronics, and the manufacturing sector accounts for a sizeable share of gold purchases every year.
 The burgeoning interest in aerospace engineering is expected to act as another high-tech demand driver.

 Gold’s role in medicine is also well-known, having been utilized in dentistry for centuries.
 It remains an important dental aid and sees reasonable use in various topical treatments.
-Yet recent medical breakthroughs involving gold, many of which have revolutionary implications for human health, promise to move its applications into new and exciting realms.donald trump, frank holmes, portfolio
+Yet recent medical breakthroughs involving gold, many of which have revolutionary implications for human health, promise to move its applications into new and exciting realms.donald trump, Featured, frank holmes, portfolio